Yes, you read that correctly – you can make money as a mermaid!

 Find out more by visiting the Mermaids UK website.

-As to be expected, these do not come cheap and you could fork out anything from £1500 upwards per tail.
+As to be expected, these don’t come cheap.
+You could fork out anything from £1500 upwards per tail.

 Joining a reliable agency may be your first and wisest step toward making money as a professional mermaid.
-Here in the UK specialist agencies are
+The specialist agencies in the UK are:

-From the safety of their networks, you may find some enticing opportunities in the following places:
+From the safety of their networks, you may find some enticing opportunities in various places.

 While it may seem silly, themed birthday parties are excellent opportunities to get your fin in the mother-of-pearl door.
 With Ariel being an all-time favourite Disney princess, you may want to invest in a fiery red wig, purple bikini top and turquoise tail.